Teaser

 -

-Old English lēah clearing, meadow, woodland
+Old English leah clearing, meadow, woodland

-- English Leigh
+- English Leigh habitational surname

-- English Beverley beaver meadow place name
+- English Beverley

 -